uccser/cs-field-guide/csfieldguide/chapters/content/en/computer-graphics/sections/graphics-transformations.md

 In this section you can apply transformations to various images.
 We'll start by making the changes manually, one point at a time, but we'll move up to a quick shortcut method that uses a *matrix* to do the work for you.
-We'll start by looking at how these work in two dimensions - it's a bit easier to think about than three dimensions.
+We'll start by looking at how these work in two dimensions &ndash; it's a bit easier to think about than three dimensions.

 The following interactive shows an arrow, and on the left you can see a list of the points that correspond to its 7 corners (usually referred to as *cartesian coordinates*).
 The arrow is on a grid, where the center point is the "zero" point.